 Last week, I had the first public screening of my short documentary “Little Bang’s New Eye” to a packed theatre as part of a film fundraiser to help raise funds for essential equipment for Sight For All who work in developing countries delivering eye health care.
 My short film follows the story of a little Hmong girl from Northern Vietnam and her journey with retinoblastoma – a deadly form of eye cancer.
 Within that story, is another story of how the life of Bang and her older sister Vang, were likely saved because of the work of Sight For All.

 This film was a labour of love.
 I offered my time and resources over two filming trips in 2016 and 2017.
 Those trips were made possible with the support of Sight For All.
-A week after returning home having completed the first filming trip in 2016, I was diagnosed with a back injury and in excruciating pain, was unable to work for a couple of months.
+A week after returning home having completed the first filming trip in 2016, I was diagnosed with a back injury and was unable to work for a couple of months.
 Fortunately, this improved and in 2017 I was able to return for a second filming trip.